Emulating redshift mixing due to blending in weak gravitational lensing: Effective redshift distribution for lensing in the presence of blending

 In most current shear calibration approaches, the shear response of a blend is evaluated as a whole.
 Under the assumption of linearity described in the paragraph above, the total response can be expressed as

-where $i$ indexes the neighbouring galaxies.
+where $i$ is the index of the neighbouring galaxies.
 This $R$ is calibrated by simulations where a constant shear is applied to all galaxies.
-It is also the normalisation we assume $n_{\gamma}$ takes (cf. Equation ~\ref{eqn:ngamma}).
-Methods that do not rely on external simulations, such as \textsc{Metadetection}, also estimate only $R$ by applying the same shear to the entire deconvolved image, rather than disentangling the contributions of individual components.
+It is also the normalisation we assume that $n_{\gamma}$ takes (cf. Eq. ~\ref{eqn:ngamma}).
+Methods that do not rely on external simulations, such as \textsc{Metadetection}, also only estimate $R$ by applying the same shear to the entire deconvolved image, rather than disentangling the contributions of individual components.
 Here,

 where the second equality holds only because in these simulations $g_{\rm p}=g_{\rm s}=g$ is the same for all galaxies.